roshanx911/roshanx911.github.io/_posts/2020-08-09-bootstrap-contact-form-php-and-mysql.markdown

 - “php” inside of “html” code should cast as below:
 ![alt text](https://i.imgur.com/mwRV211.png)

-- Once follow the above mention step by step guide Bootstrap integrate page interface cast as below:
+- Once follow the above mention step by step guide Bootstrap integrated page interface cast as below:
 ![alt text](https://i.imgur.com/KYSbGHB.png)

 - Once click the button “Be Connected” or menu link “Contact” contact-form will pop-up while freezing the background page.
 The contact-form interface cast as below: